 Post-pandemic, and thanks to rising fuel costs, new tax incentives, and global supply shortages, many companies are returning their manufacturing efforts to North America and the U.S. itself in many cases.
 Companies will need to rely increasingly on countries like Mexico and Canada, who the U.S. has friendly trade agreements with, rather than overseas options like China.
 This is a good thing for manufacturing jobs in our country—from assemblers and packers to floor managers and other warehouse jobs, expect to see more onshore jobs being filled as 2022 rolls on.

-How a Staffing Agency Can Help You Find Your Next Manufacturing Job
+How a Staffing Agency Can Help You Find or Fill Your Next Manufacturing Job

 The manufacturing industry has been changing for the past few decades, and 2022 will be no different.
 Regardless of the trends we expect to see as the year goes on, manufacturing jobs still need to be filled.